Both Harbison House and Whittemore House were designed by James P. Jamieson, former Washington University in St. Louis campus architect.

 The houses, both built in 1912, were commissioned by Henry Haarstick as homes for his two daughters: Harbison House for Clinton and Emma Haarstick Whittemore, and Whittemore House for Oscar and Ida Haarstick Herf.

-The first chancellor to live in Harbison House was Ethan Shepley, who lived there until the end of his chancellorship in 1961.
-Following the one-year chancellorship of Carl Tolman (1961-1962), Chancellor Thomas H. Eliot lived in Harbison House from 1962-1971.
-Chancellor William H. Danforth did not live in Harbison House but did use the house for official University functions.
-In 1999, the building was named to honor Earle H. Harbison, Jr., a graduate of the College of Arts & Sciences and member of the Board of Trustees, and Suzanne Harbison, a graduate of the Olin School of Business.
+In 1999, the building was named to honor Earle H. Harbison Jr., a graduate of the College of Arts & Sciences and member of the Board of Trustees, and Suzanne Harbison, a graduate of the Olin School of Business.

 Prior to 1908, all of Washington University’s chancellors lived in their own homes.

+The first chancellor to live in Harbison House was Ethan Shepley, who lived there until the end of his chancellorship in 1961.
 In 1958, Chancellor Shepley, who had been living in Alumni House, moved his residence to the new Harbison House.
-Shepley's successor, Thomas H. Eliot, lived in Harbison House during his chancellorship (1962-1971).
+Shepley’s successor, Thomas H. Eliot, lived in Harbison House during his chancellorship (1962-71).

-Chancellor William H. Danforth (1971-1995) lived in his own home, not in Harbison House.
-Chancellor Danforth did use Harbison House for University events and for housing special guests of the University.
+Chancellor William H. Danforth (1971-95) lived in his own home, not in Harbison House.
+Chancellor Danforth did use Harbison House for university events and for housing special guests of the university.